jakesilver/AMaze/README.md

 -Adding a new maze algorithm to Falstad's maze program in a test-driven design manner

+-Added user interface using JOptionPane with Buttons allowing user to manipulate maze before creating and move throughout the maze.

 -Establish a robot platform to operate on the maze

 -Add different algorithms to drive a robot out of the maze, with battery life and moves made